Last updated on September 6th, 2021 at 09:29 pm

 Combine this with your efforts on social media for an extra boost.
 If a user sees you on Instagram every day and you’re in the top 4 Google results?

 They’re more likely to trust your brand.
-You’re more familiar to them than your competition.
+You’re more familiar with them than your competition.
 That increases their recognition of your brand.

 Boost Your Online Visibility

 Your online presence is what you put out.
 Your brand recognition is how people see you.
 To build brand awareness, you need to combine the two.

 Working on your online presence has two benefits for your company.
 First, it gives you more opportunities for customers to discover what you do.